-Hauora is more than health, it is more than wellbeing.
-Hauora for Te Maru o Ngongotaha is the umbrella which protects our tamariki and rangatahi in their educational journey and also sits alongside and underneath what we do in schools in collaboration with our community and whanau.
+Hauora is the umbrella which protects our tamariki and rangatahi in their educational journey and underpins what we do in schools in collaboration with our community and whanau.

-Hauora is about working alongside and teaching the skills for individuals to reach their full potential, confident in who they are.
+Hauora is about working alongside and teaching the skills for individuals to reach their full potential and be confident in who they are.

 Hauora is about care and consideration, while having high expectations.